course-details-portlet

 Course materials

-The course builds exclusively on a number of academic papers within the fields of digital law and economics, as well as, on legal and regulatory texts and occasionally also on specific court cases.
-The syllabus will be updated from year to year.
+The course builds on a number of academic papers and/or book chapters within the fields of digital law, digital economics, compliance requirements of regulations as well as, on legal and regulatory texts and occasionally also on specific court cases.
+The syllabus is updated every year.

 Credit reductions